 The availability of ballot images is becoming more widespread because voting technology allows it.

-Several other states and counties make ballot images available to the public, including in California, Colorado and New York.
+Several other states and counties make ballot images available to the public, including in California and Colorado.

 Ballot images made public